Updated January 2025

 Why is it so hard to recycle paper cups?

-To meet hygiene needs paper cups are made out of virgin materials which means they could be recycled in theory.
-However, to be able to drink out of the cup they need to be lined with something potentially non-recyclable so that they can hold the liquid.
+To meet hygiene needs paper cups are made out of virgin materials, which means they could be recycled in theory.
+However, to be able to drink out of the cup, most cups need to have a lining to hold the liquid – traditionally being PE (polyethylene lining) which is non-recyclable and to separate the lining from the paper is very hard to do.

 But what do they all mean and which paper cup is better for the environment?